UsuallyBlurry/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home: This script can change the working directiong to the user's home directory
 3-listfiles: This script displays current directory contents in lonf format
 4-listmorefiles: This script displays all files including hidden files
+5-listfilesdigitsonly: This script displays files with digits only